noiseprotocol/noise_spec/noise.md

  * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 32 bytes and an 8-byte unsigned integer nonce `n` which must be unique for the key `k`.
 Returns the ciphertext.
-Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and returns a ciphertext that is the same size as the plaintext plus 16 bytes for authentication data.
+Encryption must be done with an "AEAD" encryption mode with the associated data `ad` (using the terminology from [Rogaway](http://web.cs.ucdavis.edu/~rogaway/papers/ad.pdf)) and returns a ciphertext that is the same size as the plaintext plus 16 bytes for authentication data.
 The entire ciphertext must be indistinguishable from random if the key is secret.